 Your writing affects your credibility.
 You cannot persuade if you are not credible.
 Here the writer's Hippocratic Oath applies—first do no harm.
 Your writing should never get in the way of your argument.
 This means, at a minimum, avoiding dumb mistakes that tend to stick in the mind of the reader like a thorn in her side.

 - In this day and age of spell-checkers, there is simply no excuse for spelling mistakes.
 But be wary of spelling mistakes that spell checkers will not catch.
+If you are ever in doubt of the proper use of a particular word, or are having difficulty choosing between similar sounding or looking words, Common Errors in English by Paul Brians, is a very good resource to consult.
 Here are a few of our favorites:

 - cite vs. sight vs. site (and similarly incite vs. insight)